 Faculty involvement in student mentoring is critical to their success in academia and beyond.
 Being an effective advisor requires an awareness of graduate student issues and an acknowledgment of unhealthy mentoring patterns that are woven into the fabric of graduate education.
 Universities should provide ongoing training on successful advising strategies to support students and faculty.

-Tips for Faculty Mentoring Graduate Students for Career Pathways oring Graduate Students for Career Pathways 5
+Tips for Faculty Mentoring Graduate Students for Career Pathways

-Listen to ASU Graduate College faculty discuss their mentoring tips for ensuring student success in networking, communication and identifying and using resources.
+Listen to ASU Graduate College (https://graduate.asu.edu/) faculty discuss their mentoring tips for ensuring student success in networking, communication and identifying and using resources.